mingweiiiiiiiiii/CulturalAlignment-AgentX/README.md

     ```

  ## Running the Project

+### Prerequisite

+- **ollama**: Currently this project use ollama to host embedding model, please make sure ollama is installed correctly, and pull `mxbai-embed-large` to be served.

+- **`GEMINI API KEY`**: Gemini API key can be generated in [aistudio](https://aistudio.google.com/) after signing up for the service.
+The API key should be placed in .env (Please refer to .env.example, you can copy the file and put in API key accordingly and rename the file to .env)

+- **`GROQ API KEY`**: Groq API key can be generated in [groq](https://groq.com/) after signing up for the service.(Please refer to .env.example, you can copy the file and put in API key accordingly and rename the file to .env

  To initiate the dialogue pipeline, first ensure your `uv` virtual environment is active (`source .venv/bin/activate` or similar).
 Then, execute the following command in your terminal:

  ```bash